mvanwinkleias/mv_automation_standards/doc/index.md

 ```
 my_script.sh
 ```
 Which shouldn't have outputted anything.
-Check syslog, you'll see:
+Check syslog.

+If you then run this:
 ```
 export MY_SCRIPT_DEBUG=1
 export MY_SCRIPT_VERBOSE=1
+my_script.sh
 ```

-Which should output:
+You should see:

 ```
 This is a debug message.
 This is a verbose message.
 ```

+The motivation for debug and verbose messages to go to stderr is that if you're piping to something that listens on stdin, output on stderr shouldn't interfere with it.

 # For the Future